Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_35_AI_Drug_Therapeutics/FinalPaper.md

 synthesis and biological testing.
 Using kinase binding assays, the compound ISM042-2-001 showed a binding affinity (K_d) of 9.2 μM.
 These results can then be used for the final step.

 ### Optimization
 Using the initial results, a second round of compound generation using Chemistry42 was conducted which generated 16 molecules with the hope of improving binding affinity.
-Of these 16 molecules, 6 were selected for synthesis and testing was conducted to produce more refined candidates.
+Of these 16 molecules, 6 were selected for synthesis and testing to produce more refined candidates.
 Of these candidates, the molecule ISM042-2-048 was discovered with nanomolar efficacy, representing a significant improvement in potency.
 Now you should be able to explain the basics of the general workflow of how AI tools, such as
 Alphafold, can be utilized for drug discovery.